Students must be concurrently enrolled in major applied lessons during the semester the recital is given.

 Recital Requirements by Area

-As required by their degree program, students must successfully complete a Junior and/or Senior recital that meets the expectations and requirements of the Faculty in the student’s Applied Area.
+As required by their degree program, students must successfully complete a junior-year or senior-year recital that meets the expectations and requirements of the Faculty in the student’s Applied Area.

 The Junior or Senior Recital will consist of representative solo repertoire of the instrument, in varied genres and styles, selected in consultation with the student's applied professor.
 Chamber music may be incorporated into the recital, but is not required.
 The minimum length for each recital is 40 minutes and the maximum length is 50 minutes (in terms of actual performing time).
 The time available for each recital includes 15 minutes of preparation time beforehand in the recital hall and a maximum time of 60 minutes in the hall for the recital itself (i.e., from the time the student first walks onto the stage to the finish when the student walks off-stage after the last number).

 Recital repertoire is to reflect the individuality of the singer, and is to consist of selections from the art song repertoire.
 The recital is to include four languages (English, Italian, German, and French) and represent a variety of musical periods and styles.
 The musical portion of each recital will have a minimum length of: